off-by-some/contrakit/docs/paper/A Mathematical Theory of Contradiction.md

 K(P)=-\log_2 \alpha^\star(P).
 $$

-The structural number $K(P) = -\log_2 \alpha^\star(P)$ from previous sections now becomes operational—it appears as an exact tax in every information-theoretic task involving multiple contexts.
-Each theorem shows the same pattern: whatever the baseline rate would be in classical Shannon theory (typical-set size, compression rate, channel capacity, rate-distortion), **contradiction adds exactly $K(P)$ bits per symbol**. *(Shannon, 1948; Shannon, 1959; Berger, 1971; Cover & Thomas, 2006).*
+The structural number $K(P) = -\log_2 \alpha^\star(P)$ from previous sections now becomes operational—it manifests as an exact tax in every information-theoretic task involving multiple contexts.
+Each theorem shows the same pattern: whatever the baseline rate would be in classical Shannon theory, **contradiction adds exactly $K(P)$ bits per symbol**.

 The mechanism is simple: a **witness** is a short string of rate $K(P)$ that certifies how contexts must coordinate to maintain consistency.
 When witnesses are adequately funded, all decoders can agree on the reconstruction; when underfunded, some decoder must fail.
 As always, please assume finite alphabets and FI is convex/compact; product-closure for product claims; source–channel separation where stated.